 We run a weekly lunchtime Chess Club.
 Girls can just turn up, learning to play or playing against each other and Mr Nguyen.

 There is also a weekly masterclass held after school.
 This aims at girls who want to learn more about tactics and/or want to participate in matches against other schools.
 The class is run by Mr Martin, International Chess Master.
+Students also get the opportunity to take part in the UK Chess Challenge each Spring term.

 If you have any questions, please do not hesitate to get in touch with Mr Nguyen email@example.com